dkwolf1/hass-security/docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md

 >
 > http://www.users.on.net/~fzabkar/HDD/Seagate_SER_RRER_HEC.html

-Some analysis has been done which shows that Seagate drives break the common SMART conventions, which also causes Scrutiny's comparison against BackBlaze data to detect these drives as failed.
+Some analysis has been done which shows that Seagate drives break the common SMART conventions, which also causes Hass-Security's comparison against BackBlaze data to detect these drives as failed.

 **So what's the Solution?**

-After taking a look at the BackBlaze data for the relevant Attributes (`Seek Error Rate` & `Read Error Rate`), I've decided to disable Scrutiny analysis for them.
+After taking a look at the BackBlaze data for the relevant Attributes (`Seek Error Rate` & `Read Error Rate`), I've decided to disable Hass-Security analysis for them.
 Both are non-critical, and have low-correlation with failure.

 > Please note: SMART failures for these attributes will still cause the drive to be marked as failed.
 Only BackBlaze analysis has been disabled